“It’s a dangerous business, Frodo, going out your door.”

 - Carrots: Use scissors to snip to the soil line.
 Remove all but one within a two inch radius.

 - Beets: Each beet seed contains three or more plants.
 Weird right?
-You are guaranteed to need to thin them.
+You are guaranteed to need to do some thinning.
 Gently pull or snip the extras so they each have about three inches of space.
 Then saute up the greens for a tasty lunch.

 - Lettuces: Gently pull extras so each has about a six inch radius.